couchbase/cbft/DESIGN.md

 MCP can provide KV backfill throttling by limiting the number of concurrent PIndex reassigments.
-A simple policy for MCP would be that MCP ensures that a cbft node only concurrently builds up a max of N new PIndexes, where N could have a default of 1.
+A simple policy for MCP would be that MCP can ensure that a cbft node only concurrently builds up a max of N new PIndexes, where N could have a default of 1.

 From the KV engine's point of view, that simple policy could still